mvdwetering/aiohuesyncbox/README.rst

     from aiohuesyncbox import HueSyncBox

     # host and id can be obtained through mDNS/zeroconf discovery
-    # (or for testing look them up in the official Hue Sync app)
+    # (or for testing look them up in the official Hue app)
     box = HueSyncBox(host, id, access_token_from_registration_info)

     # Call initialize before interacting with the box